abdelrhmanwahdan/portfolio/README.md

     4. K-Nearest neighbors.

-    5. Random forrest.
+    5. Random forest.

 5. **Evaluating the model**

 # Conclusion

-the random forrest model outperforms the other models in the prediction of the students grades with accuracy 91.5% .
+the random forest model outperforms the other models in the prediction of the students grades with accuracy 91.5% .

 # [Project 2: EDA on Netflix Movies and TV Shows dataset](https://github.com/abdelrhmanwahdan/EDA-on-Netflix-Movies-and-TV-Shows-data-set)